 Title Source Date Pages Notes Cyberterrorism: A Survey of Researchers Swansea University March 2013 21 This report provides an overview of findings from a project designed to capture current understandings of cyberterrorism within the research community.
-The project ran between June and November 2012, and employed a questionnaire which was distributed to over 600 researchers, authors and other experts.
+The project ran between June 2012 and November 2012, and it employed a questionnaire that was distributed to more than 600 researchers, authors, and other experts.
 Potential respondents were identified using a combination of methods, including targeted literature reviews, standing within relevant academic communities, snowballing from earlier participants or contacts, and the use of two mailing lists.
-118 responses were received in total, from individuals working in 24 countries across six continents.
+A total of 118 responses were received from individuals working in 24 countries across 6 continents.
 Please contact the research team with any enquiries on the project's methods and findings (see p.
 21 for contact details).
-APT1: Exposing One of China's Cyber Espionage Units Mandiant February 19, 2013 76 The details analyzed during hundreds of investigations signal that the groups conducting these activities (computer security breaches around the world) are based primarily in China and that the Chinese government is aware of them.
-Video demo of Chinese hacker activity (click on "APTI Video" at top right of screen) Mandiant February 19, 2013 N/A Video of APT1 attacker sessions and intrusion activities (5-minute video).
+APTI [Advanced Persistent Threat I]: Exposing One of China's Cyber Espionage Units Mandiant February 19, 2013 76 Mandiant conducted hundreds of investigations on computer security breaches around the world.
+The details analyzed during these investigations signal that the groups conducting these breaches are based primarily in China and that the Chinese government is aware of them.
+Video demo of Chinese hacker activity (Click on "APT1 Video" at top right of screen.)
+Mandiant February 19, 2013 N/A Five-minute video of APTI attacker sessions and intrusion activities.
 Responding to Cyber Attacks and the Applicability of Existing International Law Army War College January 2013 34 This paper identifies how the United States should respond to the threat of cyber operations against essential government and private networks.
 First, it examines the applicability of established international law to cyber operations.
 Next, it proposes a method for categorizing cyber operations across a spectrum synchronized with established international law.
 Finally, it discusses actions already taken by the United States to protect critical government and private networks and concludes with additional steps the United States should take to respond to the threat of cyber operations.
-Crisis and Escalation in Cyberspace RAND Corp.
-December 2012 200 The report considers how the Air Force should integrate kinetic and nonkinetic operations.
+Crisis and Escalation in Cyberspace RAND Corporation December 2012 200 The report considers how the Air Force should integrate kinetic and nonkinetic operations.
 Central to this process was careful consideration of how escalation options and risks should be treated, which, in turn, demanded a broader consideration across the entire crisis-management spectrum.
-Such crises can be managed by taking steps to reduce the incentives for other states to step into crisis, by controlling the narrative, understanding the stability parameters of the crises, and trying to manage escalation if conflicts arise from crises.
+Such crises can be managed by taking steps to reduce the incentives for other states to step into crisis, controlling the narrative, understanding the stability parameters of the crises, and trying to manage escalation if conflicts arise from crises.